Interviews

 Hustle Porn

-From cringe-worthy self bragging hustlers on Instagram to Jack Ma’s 12 hour days, six days a week.
-It seems no one works just one job, and if you’re working less than 72 hours a week, you’re not really working at all.
+From cringe-worthy self-bragging hustlers on Instagram to Jack Ma's 12-hour days, six days a week.
+It seems no one works just one job, and if you're working less than 72 hours a week, you're not really working at all.

-The polished looking lifestyles of those selling the hustler mentality claim it’s the secret to their success but it’s rarely the case.
-Meanwhile, people feel the need to live up to these expectations which leads to poor physical and mental health, not to mention the numerous studies showing long working hours aren’t usually productive.
-If I see one more post on LinkedIn that starts with ‘my morning routine starts at 5am with a smoothie and 10k run’ I’ll scream.
+The polished-looking lifestyles of those selling the hustler mentality claim it's the secret to their success, but it's rarely the case.
+Meanwhile, people feel the need to live up to these expectations, which leads to poor physical and mental health, not to mention the numerous studies showing long working hours aren't usually productive.
+If I see one more post on LinkedIn that starts with 'my morning routine starts at 5 am with a smoothie and 10k run,' I'll scream.

 What have I missed that should have made the list?